Naomy360/Landingpage/README.md

 # Landingpage
-A simple landing page for a hiking tour service website created using HTML and CSS
+A simple landing page for a music rating website created using HTML and CSS.
+The two contributors are Naomy Chepngeno Chesengeny and Jackson McAvoy.